imofix/imofix-data-import/README.md

 ### Self managed data sheet

-The most basic variant it so maintain an Excel file or Google Sheet in the structure defined in [CSV][#csv].
+The most basic variant it so maintain an Excel file or Google Sheet in the structure defined in [CSV](#csv).
 In this variant, updating the data is a manual process.
 Please get in touch to discuss the details.